gchq/sleeper/docs/01-getting-started.md

 ### Authentication

 To use the Sleeper CLI against AWS, you need to authenticate against your AWS account.
+The AWS configuration will be mounted into Sleeper CLI Docker containers from your home directory on your host machine.
+AWS environment variables will also be propagated to Sleeper CLI containers if you set them on the host machine.

-You can do this by running `sleeper aws configure`, or other `sleeper aws` commands according to your AWS setup.
-AWS environment variables will also be propagated to the Sleeper CLI.
+You can configure AWS without installing the AWS CLI by running `sleeper aws configure`, or any other AWS commands you may need with `sleeper aws`.

 Most Sleeper clients also require you to set the default region.